For (1) master’s thesis, (2) PhD, and (3) master’s course-based students admitted prior to the Summer 2022 term

 The Ministry of Education requires that all Quebec universities insure their international students.
 A certain category of students may be eligible for an exemption from the Concordia Health Insurance Plan for international students, for example students possessing a Quebec Medicare card.
 For full details on exemptions, procedures and deadlines, please visit https://www.concordia.ca/students/international/health-insurance/exemptions.html.

 Yes, and yes.

-This is a student plan that is administered by the Graduate Student Association (GSA) through their insurance broker, ASEQ at www.ihaveaplan.ca The University is required to bill and collect the covering premiums but is not responsible for the administration of the plan or the insurance coverage provided.
+This is a student plan that is administered by the Graduate Student Association (GSA) through their insurance broker, Studentcare at www.studentcare.ca.
+The University is required to bill and collect the covering premiums but is not responsible for the administration of the plan or the insurance coverage provided.

 Students may opt-out of the plan.
-Go to Concordia student health and dental care plan website for details and deadlines.
+Go to the Studentcare website for details and deadlines.

 Tuition and compulsory fees become due on May 1 (Summer session) September 1 (Fall term) and January 1 (Winter term).
 They must be paid in full (appearing on the student’s account) no later than the following final payment deadline dates:

 |Fall term fees||September 30th|